 - Participants will be greeted with a few gentle climbs and descents within the first 3 miles of the course as it weaves through the historic and welcoming neighborhood section of Green Ridge.

-- The course then heads south on North Washington Ave. where it enters Downtown Scranton at the 5.5 mile mark.
+- The course then heads south on Wyoming and North Washington Ave. where it enters Downtown Scranton at the 5.5 mile mark.

 - As runners exit downtown via Cedar Avenue the course takes you past Scranton’s Iron Furnaces (a State Historic Site that pays tribute to the City’s proud iron and coal heritage) and into South Scranton.

 - Turning right on Elm Street will bring runners to the Lackawanna River Heritage Trailhead at the 7.5 mile mark.
 Here runners will get to experience all the natural beauty Scranton has to offer.
 Short sections of crushed stone, under foot, will greet the runners from 7.5 miles through 12.2 miles.
 The crushed stone trail sections are soft enough to provide relief for aching legs, but well groomed enough so as not to slow you down.

 - Exiting the trail, runners will take a final loop at Valor Credit Union Field at Memorial Stadium, which is where this 13.1 adventure began.
 YAY…you get to finish on the track like an Olympian!